ahmed21040/springboot-eureka-microservices/README.md

-- appointment-service (Spring boot service used to register , login , find appointment by token)
+# appointment-service (Spring boot service used to register , login , find appointment by token)
 - build
-1. change ip adress (DB ,serverurl, instance ip) from application.properties to your ip address
+1. change ip adress (DB ,serverurl, instance ip) to your ip address and and db (username,password) from application.properties
 2. build project by `mvn install`
 3. open terminal and go to Dockerfile location
 4. `docker build -t appointment-service .`